-This is one fine offset smoker!
+This is one of the best offset smokers under $1000!
 It features 619 square inches of cooking space which should be enough room for a large 10-14 pound brisket, two racks of St. Louis style ribs, or three large chickens.

 We were really happy with this smoker’s build quality - more on that in our FAQ section.

 There's a really convenient access door on the firebox to make it easy for stoking and adding wood without disrupting the meat smoking process.